 My absolute favorite kind of noodles to use for this Asian noodle salad recipe is Ka-me brand Soba Stir-Fry Noodles.
 I love their flavor and texture.
 They have a bit of a chew to them and don’t get too mushy, even after being tossed with dressing for a few days.

-The noodles I use for this Asian noodle salad recipe are pictured in the photo above, which I hope will make it easier for you to find them in the Asian section of your grocery store.
+The noodles I use for this Asian noodle salad recipe are shown in their packaging in a photo in this post, which I hope will make it easier for you to find them in the Asian section of your grocery store.